curran/nextjs-esm-example/README.md

 Then access http://localhost:3000/

-The demo just shows "", but this is interesting because it's imported directly asn an ES6 module from within `node_modules` (Lerna-symlinked).
+The demo just shows "Importing an ES6 module in Next.js via ESM worked!", but this is interesting because it's imported directly asn an ES6 module from within `node_modules` (Lerna-symlinked).
 This is enabled by `esm`.

 Draws from [Next.js Custom Server with Express example](https://github.com/zeit/next.js/blob/canary/examples/custom-server-express).